logankimbs/cli-calculator/README.md

     - `!`: Toggle the sign of the current number (negative/positive).
     - `%`: Convert the current number to a percentage (divide by 100).
     - `=`: Calculate the result of the current operation.
-4. Parentheses support for grouping expressions is currently a work in progress.

 ## Getting Started